ABSENCES AND MAKE-UP WORK

 Only EMERGENCY messages from parents, after stating the nature of the emergency, will be accepted and given to students.
 The school does not have the facilities or personnel to handle any other type of messages.
 Please coordinate with your child before school any transportation arrangements necessary to get home or to work after school dismisses at 2:40.
 Students are allowed to use the telephone in discipline office for emergency purposes.
 STUDENTS ARE NOT TO RECEIVE OR MAKE CALLS TO AND FROM HOME USING THEIR CELL PHONES.
 DISCIPLINARY ACTION WILL BE TAKEN.

 Grace King is a secured campus.
 Visitors are not allowed on campus during our regular school hours without checking in at the front office and securing a visitor’s ID.
 This includes before school and both lunches.
 A driver’s license must be surrendered for a campus pass and only allowed on campus with a school escort.

 Possession of weapons or any implements that can be used as a weapon will result in suspension and possible expulsion.
 Examples: knives, scissors, guns, gun facsimile, mace, fingernail clipper with a knife, pepper spray.
 This list is not all encompassing.

 Random checks of lockers, classrooms, and persons will be done throughout the school year at the discretion of the school principal.

-Students may obtain a work permit from the counselor’s office.
+Students may obtain a work permit from the Office of Operations.
 Requirements include an Intent to Employ form that must be issued by the employer, a birth certificate, and a driver’s license or state I.D.